 Learns to communicate with treatment providers and community resources in order to enhance the offender's rehabilitation and to promote public safety;

-Learns to conduct breath analysis and urine tests on offenders in order to determine alcohol and drug usage;
+Learns to conduct breath analysis and drug tests on offenders in order to determine alcohol and drug usage;

 May learn to recommend modifications of special conditions of probation to courts and other authorities;